Towards Ultra-High-Rate Quantum Error Correction with Reconfigurable Atom Arrays

 \paragraph{Finite-size search.} Our finite-size search starts from this truncated template but adds the implementation constraints described in Sec.~\ref{sec:construction}.
 We start by choosing a reference APM $A$ with large orbits.
 For example, in the $P=96$ case, the reference APM is composed of three orbits of size 32.
 Then, during the code search, after selecting each permutation, we constrain all following APMs by requiring the transition permutations $T_{ij}=F_jF_i^{-1}, F_j G_i^{-1}, G_j G_i^{-1}$ to commute with $A$, where only transitions between neighboring APMs are considered.
 This guarantees that after we transform to the reference's cycle basis, the transitions reduce to simple orbit-wise shifts and small inter-orbit permutations (see \cref{app:apm_compile}).
 This introduces additional constraints, in addition to girth $\geq 6$ that we impose.
 We perform post-search filtering using finite-size distance-bounding tools and simulations of logical error rates under code capacity noise.
 Note that in general, the orbit-wise shifts are not guaranteed to be homogeneous between rows.
 In practice, this would lead to serialization overhead, as each row would have to be addressed one after another.
 Nevertheless, we find that by modifying the initial offset $s_r$ of each orbit, we can minimize the number of independent row-shifts that need to be applied.
 Furthermore, as explained in \cref{app:apm_compile}, some of the resulting codes have additional structures that guarantee homogeneous shifts between rows.
 We search across a few hundred seeds for each set of parameters.
 A more extensive search may yield further improvements to the code parameters.

 Table~\ref{tab:apm-params} lists representative instances.
 The notation $\llbracket n,k,d\leq d_{\mathrm{ub}}\rrbracket$ reports a best-found upper bound on the distance rather than an exact distance determination.
-The $P=96$ and $P=192$ rows correspond to the two finite-size examples discussed explicitly in Sec.~\ref{sec:construction}.
-The $P=384$ row provides one additional larger instance, in which the search procedure has been partially relaxed to not impose constraints on all transition APMs.
+The first two rows with $P=96$ and $P=192$ correspond to the two finite-size examples discussed explicitly in Sec.~\ref{sec:construction}.
+The following rows provide additional instances with larger distance.